-Occupational therapists are found in many different setups.
-Some private service providers may visit young children at home and school to provide therapy, and in some settings, occupational therapists are made available in private sensory gyms.
+Occupational therapists are found in many different settings.
+Some service providers visit young children at home to provide therapy, while others conduct therapy sessions in private sensory gyms.

-In most cases, pediatric occupational therapists work at schools.
+In many cases, pediatric occupational therapists work in schools.
 They help children with learning and fine motor skills inside the classroom and work on their gross motor skills outside of the classrooms.

 How To Explain Occupational Therapy To A Child?

-It is vital that you explain to children the purpose and goals of occupational therapy to avoid confusion.
-A child who understands the purpose of occupational therapy well will be able to freely convey the struggles they face in their day-to-day life to the occupational therapist.
+It is vital you explain to children the purpose and goals of occupational therapy to avoid confusion and give them an idea of what to expect.
+A child who understands the purpose of occupational therapy well will be able to convey the struggles they face in their day-to-day life to the occupational therapist.

-Tell your child that they would get to do fun things such as scooping mud into a bucket and swaying in a huge swing.
-You could ask your child’s therapists about the planned activities in the upcoming session and prepare your child for it.
-Make it sound fun for them and convey to them that OT will help them become more independent in life.
+Ask your child’s therapists about the planned activities in the upcoming session so you can prepare your child for it.
+Make it sound fun and emphasize how it will help them become more independent in life.